scrabbletank/farhome-rules/rulesdoc.md

 A paralyzed creature automatically fail dexterity saving throws.
 When taking any Action they must first roll a Wound die.
 If the result is a wound they do not take the action and lose the AP spent.

 ##### Poison
-A poisoned creature adds a terrible die to all attacks, saving throws, and ability checks, adding an additional terrible die for every level of poison.
+A poisoned creature adds a terrible die to all attacks, saving throws, and ability checks, adding a terrible die for every level of poison.
 Only the highest level poison takes effect, eg: someone who has Poison and Poison 2 only adds 2 terrible die instead of 3.

 ##### Prone
 a prone creature grants combat advantage to any melee attacker.
 Ranged attacks against this creature add 2 bad dice to their roll.